 If you have any doubt as to whether or not a stone’s inclusion pattern will be clean to the naked eye or not, please feel free to email me a link to the stone and I’ll be happy to take a look for you and give you my educated opinion.

 For an informative overview of the different clarity grades, take a look at this diamond clarity chart.

 These will also affect a stone’s value (but not necessarily its appearance) to some degree, although much less so than the factors mentioned above.
 For an in-depth discussion of each of these three factors, please see these individual articles: Fluorescence, Polish, and Symmetry.

-You should stay away from IGI, EGL, and HRD Certified diamonds because I have found in my professional experience that their results cannot be relied upon due to their consistent inconsistency in grading.
+You should stay away from IGI, EGL, and HRD Certified diamonds because we have found in our professional experience that their results cannot be relied upon due to their consistent inconsistency in grading.